unidoc/unipdf/README.md

 ## Support and consulting

 Please email us at support@unidoc.io for any queries.

-Technical support is included with a purchase of a license, as listed on our [pricing](http://unidoc.io/pricing) page.

 If you have any specific tasks that need to be done, we offer consulting in certain cases.
 Please contact us with a brief summary of what you need and we will get back to you with a quote, if appropriate.